-Compute-intensive workloads are high-performance jobs that run from hours to weeks.
-These workloads require extremely high levels of throughput, IOPS, and consistent low-latencies.
-Compute intensive workloads often rely on parallel file systems to get the scale-out performance they depend on.
-Amazon FSx is optimized for the performance and costs of compute-intensive workloads, because it provides fully managed Lustre parallel file systems, on non-replicated storage, with your long-term storage on S3 or on-premises data stores.
+FSx for Lustre is optimized for a variety of data processing workloads that run from hours to months.
+These workloads require high levels of throughput, IOPS, and consistent low-latencies.
+These data processing workloads often rely on parallel file systems to get the scale-out performance they depend on.
+Amazon FSx is optimized for the performance and costs of high-performance workloads with your long-term storage on S3 or on-premises data stores.

 With a few clicks in the Amazon FSx console, CLI, or API you can create and launch a Lustre file system that is accessible to your compute instances and linked to your S3 bucket.